 ‘One-to-one’ exchange and other exchange rates

 Rigid requirements regarding the exchange of syringes and needles, as opposed to their distribution, just as the introduction of exchange rates (giving out a certain number of sterile instruments in exchange of a certain number of used instruments withdrawn from circulation) may significantly reduce the programme effectiveness.
-The bigger is the share of injections conducted with sterile instruments, the lower is the likelihood of transmission of HIV and other infections.
+The more significant the share of injections conducted with sterile instruments, the lower the likelihood of transmission of HIV and other infections.
 That is why the programmes are recommended to remove any obstacles to distribution of injecting instruments in the required amounts, including the exchange rates.

-In some contexts possession of injecting equipment may be dangerous to PWID due to law enforcement practices, e.g. when possession of injecting instruments is used as indirect proof of illicit substance use.
-In such circumstances distribution of syringes is more preferable than exchange.
-And the disposal of used equipment can be implemented in other ways, such as through installation of special containers for the collection of used syringes close to the places where drugs are used, collection/exchange of used equipment in shooting galleries and other places where drugs are used, as well as regular events organized to clean the territory off the used instruments in places where drugs are used.
+In some contexts, possession of injecting equipment may be dangerous to PWID due to law enforcement practices, e.g., when possession of injecting instruments is used as indirect proof of illicit substance use.
+In such circumstances, the distribution of syringes is more preferable than exchange.
+The disposal of used equipment can be implemented in other ways, such as through installation of special containers for the collection of used syringes close to the places where drugs are used, collection/exchange of used equipment in shooting galleries and other places where drugs are used, as well as regular events organized to clean the territory off the used instruments in places where drugs are used.

-In this issue the personnel and management of the programmes are recommended to exercise necessary discretion.
-While encouraging the clients to hand in used instruments, the programmes should not restrict the number of distributed equipment.
-Wherever possession of injecting instruments does not expose the clients to additional risks, the exchange rates can be utilised in order to encourage the clients to hand in as many used syringes as possible.
-The programmes are recommended to use other possible means of encouragement, while ensuring the adequate training of clients on handling potentially contaminated equipment.
+In this issue, the personnel and management of the programmes are recommended to exercise necessary discretion.
+While encouraging clients to hand in used instruments, the programmes should not restrict the amount of distributed equipment.
+Wherever possession of injecting instruments does not expose the clients to additional risks, the exchange rates can be utilised to encourage the clients to hand in as many used syringes as possible.
+The programmes are recommended to use other possible means of encouragement while ensuring the adequate training of clients on handling potentially contaminated equipment.

 Taking into account the client requirements in the development of technical specifications for procured injecting equipment

-Testing of injecting instruments prior to any bulk procurement is very important.
-Acceptability of certain parameters, such as the ease of plunger movement, can only be defined through field testing.
-On one hand, the easier the plunger moves - the lower the likelihood of needle movement and its exit from the vein during injection.
+Testing of injecting instruments prior to any bulk procurement is very essential.
+Acceptability of specific parameters, such as the ease of plunger movement, can only be defined through field testing.
+On the one hand, the easier the plunger moves, the lower the likelihood of needle movement and its exit from the vein during injection.
 On the other hand, too easy plunger movement reduces the suction and makes it more difficult to draw blood into the syringe in order to ensure that the vein is penetrated.
-The ease of plunger movement is inversely proportional to diameter of the cylinder.
+The ease of plunger movement is inversely proportional to the diameter of the cylinder.